Nuts that stay put

 As you get better you tend to find this happens less and less, which is good, because as you progress the chances of a fall increase.
-This gives most climbers the opportunity to learn nutcraft before they need it, while climbing at a grade where they should not be falling off.
+This gives most climbers the opportunity to learn nut craft before they need it while climbing at a grade where they should not be falling off.

 Saying this I do see climbers teaching other climbers how to lead without really passing on the right skill, then sending them up a route that is way too hard for their skills set.
-The danger here is that when someone who has never led before does their first lead - and I know this may sound crazy - they often don’t fully understand that of they fall off they won’t have a top rope!
-The danger here is that the new leader is placing very poor gear but lacks the sense not fall!
+The danger here is that when someone who has never led before does their first lead - and I know this may sound crazy - they often don’t fully understand that if they fall off they won’t have a top rope!
+The danger here is that the new leader is placing very poor gear but lacks the sense not to fall!